realA10001986/Dash-Gauges/hardware/faces-labels/README.md

 - Empty: Cut all four sides as close as possible to to the cut lines.

 Roentgens: Model 49 meters have two upper screw positions.
 Choose the "upper screws" version if the screws holding the dial are near the top edge.

+The graphics in this folder are part of the "Software" as per the LICENSE.